masoodbinmohammad/zoom-clone/README.md

-# zoom-clone
+### zoom-clone
-A zoom-clone application using socket.io and peerjs
+A sample zoom-clone application using socket.io and peerjs